-Ms. Christophorou is a frequent speaker or chairperson at leading conferences on matters involving commercial finance.
+Ms. Christophorou is a frequent speaker at leading conferences on matters involving commercial finance.

 Ms. Christophorou served as chairperson from 2000 to 2003 of the Uniform State Laws Committee of The Association of the Bar of the City of New York.

-Ms. Christophorou is on the Board of Directors for the Citizens Union, a non-profit organization that works to enhance good governance in New York City and New York State.
+Ms. Christophorou is Vice Chair of the Board of Directors of Citizens Union, a non-profit organization that works to enhance good governance in New York City and New York State.

 Ms. Christophorou received a J.D. degree, magna cum laude, from Harvard Law School and an undergraduate degree, magna cum laude, from the Georgetown University School of Foreign Service.
 From 1994 through 1995, Ms. Christophorou served as law clerk to the Honorable Joanna Seybert in the U.S. District Court, Eastern District of New York.

-Stephen D. Zide represents a diverse range of clients in Chapter 11 bankruptcy cases and out-of-court corporate restructuring matters.
-Stephen has been involved in many of the most high-profile restructurings over the past ten years.
-His clients include both official and ad hoc creditor and equity committees, debtors, bondholders, investors, and secured lenders.
+Stephen D. Zide represents a diverse range of clients in Chapter 11 bankruptcy cases and out-of-court restructuring matters.
+Stephen has been involved in many high-profile restructurings and has experience across a number of industries.
+His clients include both official and ad hoc creditor and equity committees, debtors, bondholders, investors and secured lenders.

-Stephen was named an Outstanding Young Restructuring Lawyer (one of 12) by Turnarounds & Workouts in 2015, one of M&A Advisor’s 40 Under 40 in the Legal Advisor category for 2015, one of seven Law360 Rising Stars in 2016 in the field of bankruptcy law and a Super Lawyer Rising Star for 2014 – 2017.
+Stephen was named an Outstanding Young Restructuring Lawyer (one of 12) by Turnarounds & Workouts in 2015, one of M&A Advisor’s 40 Under 40 in the Legal Advisor category for 2015, one of seven Law360 Rising Stars in 2016 in the field of bankruptcy law and a Super Lawyers Rising Star for 2014 – 2017, 2019.

-Tarik J. Haskins is a partner in the Commercial Law Counseling Group.
-His practice covers a range of commercial transactions including mergers and acquisitions, secured financings, joint ventures, securitizations, and business counseling.
+Tarik’s practice covers a range of commercial transactions including mergers and acquisitions, secured financings, joint ventures, securitization and business counseling.

 University of Cincinnati Law Review, Editor-in-Chief

-American Bar Association (Business Law Section; Chair of the Secured Lending Subcommittee of the Commercial Finance Committee, Managing Editor, Business Law Today, Committee on Mergers and Acquisitions, Revised Model Asset Purchase Agreement Task Force, Joint Task Force on Security Interest in LLC and Other Unincorporated Entity Interest)
+American Bar Association (Business Law Section, Secured Lending Subcommittee of the Commercial Finance Committee (Former Chair), Business Law Today (Managing Editor), Committee on Mergers and Acquisitions, Revised Model Asset Purchase Agreement Task Force, Joint Task Force on Security Interest in LLC and Other Unincorporated Entity Interest)